Welcome to the ASAB 2019 Summer conference in Konstanz, Germany

-It’s hard to miss catching glimpses of the turquoise Bodensee on a trip to Konstanz—and even harder to resist jumping into its crystal-clear waters.
+On a trip to Konstanz, it’s hard to miss catching glimpses of the turquoise Lake Constance—and even harder to resist jumping into its crystal-clear waters.
 Take the easy route and head to an open-air swimming area, where natural lake swimming is accompanied by creature comforts like cafes, washrooms, and deck chairs.
 It’s also possible to up the ante with sailing, canoeing, and stand-up paddling.
 You can either rent the equipment and do it yourself or attend courses.

 UNESCO monastery island of Reichenau

 An easy 8-minute train ride from the central station takes you to the postcard-perfect island of Reichenau.
 Beautifully preserved churches dating back to the 9th century earned it a spot on the UNESCO World Heritage list in 2000.
 But Konstanz’s largest island offers much to see and do beyond monastic architecture: discover low-key restaurants serving local fish (try nabbing a spot at the eternally popular Bei Riebels), idyllic views over the lake, and the pretty vegetable fields that keep Konstanzers well fed.